 Plus, as we have said, charges for additional investment modules only apply as and when they are used.
 So you only ever pay for what you use.
 For more on charges, see here.

 Who can open a Modular iSIPP?

-- If you are a US PersonA person who is a citizen or national of the United States of America (‘US’) (including dual citizens or nationals): or resident or ordinarily resident in the US for US tax purposes. you will be unable to invest in a Modular iSIPP.
+- If you are a US PersonA person who is a citizen or national of the United States of America (‘US’) (including dual citizens or nationals): or resident or ordinarily resident in the US for US tax purposes., you will not be able to apply

 The Modular iSIPP is not suitable for all investors.
 We strongly encourage you to get financial advice before proceeding.
 James Hay Partnership is not authorised to give financial advice.
 If you do not already have a financial adviser, you can find an authorised adviser in your local area at www.unbiased.co.uk or call 0800 023 6868.
 You can also get useful and impartial information about pensions, savings and investments from the Money Advice Service (www.moneyadviceservice.org.uk).
 If you are planning to take money out of your pension in the near future, you are entitled to free, impartial guidance from Pension Wise.
 Visit www.pensionwise.gov.uk or call either 0800 280 8880 or 0300 330 1003 (from outside the UK +44 20 3733 3495), if you wish to use this service.

 Tax Risk Warning

 Current pensions and tax legislation and HMRC practice could change in the future.
 This may affect the value of your investments and pension benefits you receive from the Modular iSIPP.
 In addition, your individual circumstances will impact the tax treatment of each of the products in Modular iPlan and may also be subject to change in the future.